-CS241 MICROSOFT® OFFICE EXCEL 2007 (2)
+CS241 MICROSOFT® OFFICE EXCEL 2010 (3)

-Students will receive a solid foundation in the basic and intermediate skills for Microsoft® Office Excel® 2007 such as running calculations on data, sorting and filtering numeric data.
+Students will receive a solid foundation in the basic, intermediate and advanced skills for Microsoft® Office Excel® 2010 such as running calculations on data, sorting and filtering numeric data.
 In this course, students will extend their knowledge into some of the more specialized and advanced capabilities of Excel by automating some common tasks, applying advanced analysis techniques to more complex data sets, collaborating on worksheets with others, and sharing Excel data with other applications.
-Course offering: As needed.
-Prerequisites: OA101 or Instructor's approval
+Course offering: Fall only.
+Prerequisite: OA101 or Instructor's approval